 1-Renewable Energy: The Company has gone onto reshape its generation strategies to squeeze maximum benefit from renewable energy sources, and has continued operations oriented towards the necessary measures.
 One after the other, Akenerji has put 7 hydroelectric plants and 1 wind power plant into operation.
-As a result, 320 MW, which corresponds to 26% of Akenerji's installed power, is supplied from renewable sources as of 2019 year-end.
-Akenerji also evaluates the capacity increase opportunities in existing plants, The investment process was initiated in 2016 in order to boost the installed power in Ayyıldız Wind Power Plant to 28.2 MW from 15 MW.
+As a result, 320 MW, which corresponds to 26% of Akenerji's installed power, is supplied from renewable sources as of 2020 year-end.
+Akenerji also evaluates the capacity increase opportunities in existing plants, The investment process was initiated in 2016 in order to boost the installed power in Ayyıldız Wind Power Plant to

+28.2 MW from 15 MW.
 This growth of 13.2 MW was achieved and the plant was commissioned in 2017.
 Akenerji continues to conduct market research on projects with high capacity utilization and profitability for wind and solar energy to include in its portfolio.

 2-Carbon-neutral Certifications: We offer internationally-approved emission reduction certifications to customers through our renewable energy investments.
 These certifications enable companies to become carbon-neutral in terms of the electricity they consume.
 This solution helps environmentally responsive companies that would like to mitigate or diminish to "zero" carbon footprints resulting from electricity consumption and other processes.

 3-Energy Services: Akenerji Energy Services aims to reduce energy costs and enhance their competitive edge with the wide variety of services on offer, from consultancy to asset management.
-Along with the efficiency-enhancing project consultancy and turnkey application projects offered to industrial facilities, the investment-free and guaranteed energy efficiency in sector in 2019 with an average energy efficiency of 35% in electric energy and an average of 55% in natural gas.
+Along with the efficiency-enhancing project consultancy and turnkey application projects offered to industrial facilities, the investment-free and guaranteed energy efficiency services offered to commercial buildings, presents guaranteed working models that are suitable for the structure of the enterprise and that will provide maximum profit for both parties.
+Akenerji Energy Services continued to provide the highest energy efficiency in its sector in 2020 with an average energy efficiency of 35% in electric energy and an average of 55% in natural gas.
 This was achieved with the projects it carried out since 2015 without incurring any additional investment.
-In addition to our efficiency, we have also added value to the plants in which we are active by extending the longevit
+In addition to our efficiency, we have also added value to the plants in which we are active by extending the longevity of equipment and lowering operational maintenance costs.